umbraco/UmbracoDocs/10/umbraco-cms/reference/configuration/securitysettings.md

 ### Allow Edit Invariant From Non-Default

-Invariant properties are properties on a multilingual site that are not varied by culture, which means it shared the same value across all languages added to the website.
+Invariant properties are properties on a multilingual site that are not varied by culture.
+This means that they share the same value across all languages added to the website.

 When the setting is set to `false` the invariant properties that are shared between all languages can only be edited from the default language.
 This means you need access to the default language, in order to edit the property.